-Freedom's Role in Developing Teen Discernment
+What is the Role of Freedom in Developing Teen Discernment?

 - Mark Gregston Heartlight Ministries

 Teens develop in maturity by doing, seeing, and experiencing.
 They crave freedom and they want to show the adults in their life that they are fully prepared to make their own decisions.
 They want to have some sense of control over what they do, where they go, how they look and who they choose to be their friends.

 But some parents want to prevent their teen from making mistakes at all costs (especially the same kind of mistakes they made when they were a teenager), so they apply more and more controls on their teen and hover over them.
 This excessive sheltering can lead the teen to a life of sneakiness (doing what they want to do behind the parent's back), frustration, anger and eventually rebellion.